fullstackjake/jobs/jr-c-dev.md

 ### The Environment

-We are a very small development team - four engineers total, and only of them works heavily on this engine already.
+We are a very small development team - four engineers total, and only one of them works heavily on this engine.
 We have an open floor plan, and regularly iterate on our process.
 Most importantly, we aren't code-monkeys typing madly under the whip of our project-manager overlords - we do the majority of the science, design, and architecture for our products; our overlords are whipless, and tend to present overarching objectives rather than detailed specs.